wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBlockCommitment.md

 ---
-title: sol:getBlockCommitment \[POST\]
+title: getBlockCommitment - Solana
-description: Returns commitment for particular block
+description: Example code for the getBlockCommitment json-rpc method. Сomplete guide on how to use getBlockCommitment json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters